Retired Justice James E.C. Perry

 As an attorney, Perry was widely recognized for his legal skills and abilities.
 Prior to his appointment to the trial bench, Justice Perry was senior partner in the law firm of Perry & Hicks, P.A., where he specialized in civil and business law.

-Justice Perry has received numerous honors and awards including the Seminole County NAACP Humanitarian Award, the Orange County Chapter NAACP Paul C. Perkins Award, and the 2005 Martin Luther King Drum Major Award for Social Justice.
+Justice Perry has received numerous honors and awards including the 3rd Annual Puerto Rican Bar Association's Moot Court Competition Award in 2014, the 2014 Key to the City of Titusville Award for recognition of his dedication and extraordinary commitment to Justice, the Florida Memorial University's President's Award in 2014, the North Brevard County Branch NAACP's Award of Appreciation for outstanding and exemplary service to this nation in fall 2014, the Seminole County NAACP Humanitarian Award, the Orange County Chapter NAACP Paul C. Perkins Award, and the 2005 Martin Luther King Drum Major Award for Social Justice.
 In 2004, Justice Perry was honored by his hometown, New Bern, North Carolina, receiving the “Key to the City.”
 In 2005, the United Negro College Fund (UNCF) selected Justice Perry as one of four individuals to be profiled during its national broadcast of An Evening of Stars: A Celebration of Educational Excellence.
 Most recently, Justice Perry received the prestigious Williams-Johnson Outstanding Jurist of the Year Award for 2006 from the Brevard and Seminole County Bar Associations.
 The recipient of an honorary Doctor of Law degree from Stetson University College of Law, Justice Perry is frequently asked to speak at schools, churches, and civic groups.
-He has delivered the commencement address at several schools including the University of Central Florida, Stetson University College of Law, and his alma mater, Saint Augustine’s University.
+He has delivered the commencement address at several schools including the University of Central Florida, Stetson University College of Law, Barry Law School and his alma mater, Saint Augustine’s University.

 All inquiries about this page: firstname.lastname@example.org